 Some of the longest scheduled non-stop sectors were operated by the A340.
 Singapore Airlines in February of 2004 operated an A340 500 from Singapore to Los Angeles.
 In 2007 they went a step further and operated an A340 500 from Singapore to Newark (New Jersey) as SQ21, a distance of 15,344 km (8,285 nmi).
 This was the longest scheduled flight in the world.

 The time of the large twin-jets was now at hand.
 Given, a large engine on something like a Boeing 777 is less economical than one of the A340 engines but as there are only two it makes the twin more viable.
-Less engines to maintain and have spares for as well was a factor.
+Fewer engines to maintain as well as carrying fewer engine spares was also a factor.
 So with all 375 orders filled the A340 was discontinued on 11 November 2011.

 The Airbus A340 is succeeded by the Airbus A350 XWB family of aircraft.